Multiple sclerosis overview

 People who have benign MS have the mildest form of the disease.
 They may experience symptoms, but their disabilities may not accumulate and an MRI may not show an increase in disease activity.
 However, symptoms can worsen over time.

 Diagnosing benign MS

 The term “benign MS” can be confusing.
 A person can’t be diagnosed with benign MS from onset, even if initial symptoms are mild.
 There’s no way to predict if or how MS will progress in the years to come.

 According to Johns Hopkins Medicine, about 5 to 10 percent of people with MS have a benign form.
-Unfortunately, it takes as long as 15 years after an initial diagnosis to know if the type of MS is benign.
+Unfortunately, it takes as long as 15 years after an initial diagnosis to know if this type of MS is benign.

 Different forms of MS

 People with primary progressive MS (PPMS) experience steady worsening of symptoms from onset.
-There are no clear attacks and disability accumulates over time.
+There are no clear attacks, and disability accumulates over time.

 Treatment for benign MS